My most recent novel as of October 2020 is in need of representation. Contact: klagodzki at gmail dot com

 Emilia turned off the remaining half ear.
 Dr. Szukała wasn’t even Emilia’s gynecologist, and she had heard this conversation a dozen times.
 When she began to learn who was sleeping with whom, she found goosebumps on her arms at the strangest of times.
 When she met Maria Brozio in a store after the first time she’d listened, the other woman twenty years older and with a homemade perm the size of a small poodle, Emilia smiled.
 Brozio screwed up her forehead and sniffed.
 Emilia wondered if she had given anything away in her eyes.

 Now, few surprises remained.
 She would snag a plug and stab a hole next to a blinking light.
-“This conversation is being controlled,” she would say and pay it no mind.
+“This conversation is being controlled,” she would say and pay it little mind.
 If Mr. Brozio—or any of the other men—ever learned who’d conspired to make him a cuckold, it wouldn’t be from her.

-Emilia had started at the telephone station less than three years before, as soon as she’d failed university entrance exams after high school.
+Emilia had started at the telephone station less than five years before, as soon as she’d failed university entrance exams after high school.
 I’ll try again next year, she’d told herself then.
 Maybe she still would one day.
 She continued to read and memorize Baczyński, Miłosz and Hłasko, others, for love rather than credit toward a literature degree.

 Now it was June of 1982, and Emilia sat and monitored sin, love and banality.